Quick Deposit Guide

 Please ensure that:

-- all values of categorical variables have clear labels, preferably under 25 characters
+- All values of categorical variables have clear labels, preferably under 25 characters

 For more information see: